The short answer for layovers

 The drive eats the day.
 Mutianyu is the only realistic 10-12 hour layover section.

-Forgetting the 90-minute terminal buffer
+Forgetting the 3-hour airport buffer

 Doing it from PKX without checking